 The Cotswolds Mystery Tour is an excellent way to see this stunning area of England in a small group.
 Our guide, Robin, was superb.
 If you are staying in London, I’d highly recommend escaping the city for at least one day to see the beauty of our countryside.
 While this is a more general tour of the area, visiting churches, towns and villages, the Secret Cottage Tour, run by the same family, is all about the cutest thatched cottages imaginable.
-The two tours have completely different routes with nothing overlapping, so if you have the time do both with an overnight stay in the area in between, you won’t regret it.
+The two tours have completely different routes with nothing overlapping, so if you have the time to do both with an overnight stay in the Cotswolds in between, you won’t regret it.
 If possible I’d do the Cotswold Mystery Tour first, followed by the Secret Cottage Tour.
-You can read all about the latter in my post, The Secret Cottage Tour of the Cotswolds, and you can see more of my images from that day in a second post, The Cotswolds in Black and White.
+You can read all about the latter in my post, The Secret Cottage Tour of the Cotswolds.

 Disclosure: Thanks to the Cotswolds Mystery Tour for the complimentary tour.
 As always, I will only share my own honest opinions.

 Love it?
 Pin it!

 Join my 'Behind the Scenes' newsletter

 Delivered monthly to your inbox with all my behind the scenes news, latest posts and giveaways exclusive to my subscribers.